Mibew/docs.mibew.org/src/development/server-side-events.md

 This event is triggered after a group has been created.
 An associative array with the following items is passed to event handlers:

-* 'group': array containing all data fields of the created group.
+* _'group'_: array containing all data fields of the created group.
 See `create_group()` function in `libs/groups.php` file for more info.